 - Your Roku device and your mobile device are not connected to the same wireless network.
 Review the suggestions to help find the correct wireless network.

 - Your Roku device is using a public IP address.
-You can find the IP address by visiting Settings > Network on your Roku device.
+You can find the IP address by visiting Settings > Network > About on your Roku device.
 This is most common when a router is not installed on your network.
 Install a router to manage the IP addresses, or contact your ISP or the person who manages your network to help resolve this problem.

 Devices on your network, such as your Roku device, should be using a private IP address that falls within one of the following ranges: